zhenhouhong/QSpeech/README.md

 A library tool about quantum neural network in speech application.
 Here we implement the Quantum M5(QM5), Quantum Tacotron(QTacotron) and Quantum Transformer-TTS(QTransformer-TTS).

-'''
 This repository contains the official implementation of the following paper:
-QSpeech: Low-Qubit Quantum Speech Application Toolkit
+*QSpeech: Low-Qubit Quantum Speech Application Toolkit*
-'''

 # Install
 - pip install torch